S-Axhwin/clignite/README.md

 # cldo CLI

 **cldo** is a fast, terminal-based todo manager built for developers.
-It lets you track tasks, manage states and priorities, and optionally use AI suggestions — entirely from the command line.
+It helps you track tasks, manage states and priorities, and optionally use AI suggestions — entirely from the command line.

 No servers.
 No accounts.
-One binary.
+One local binary per OS.

 ---